BIOGRAPHY

 For the Welsh fourth channel Rob has story-lined over two thousand episodes of the popular daily drama serial POBOL Y CWM (PEOPLE OF THE VALLEY) as well as co-creating the drama series HALEN YN Y GWAED (SALT IN THE BLOOD) which ran for four series.

-For BBC Radio 4, Rob has written twenty original radio plays, over a hundred episodes of THE ARCHERS and a ten-part children’s drama series.
+For BBC Radio 4, Rob has written thirty original radio plays, over a hundred episodes of THE ARCHERS and a ten-part children’s drama series.
 Rob’s radio production LOSING PARADISE, a six part thriller co-produced by the BBC, ABC in Australia and CBC in Canada, won the Gold Drama Award at The New York International Radio Festival.
 Rob has also written a four-part radio late night drama serial for Radio 4, NIGHTMOVES.

 Rob has also written a non-fiction account of the last days in the life of Dylan Thomas, published by Macdonald and based on a documentary Rob initiated for ITV, THE FAR-AGO LAND.
 This production won the Documentary prize at the Celtic and San Francisco Film Festivals.